robert-solomon12/FIT-X-Logger/README.md

-# Fitness-Journey-App
+# Fit-X-System-Logging-Application

-A Fitness Journey App where the user can calculate his/her BMI and track progress every day.
-The user can make an entry, view, update and delete the entry.
+A Fitness System Logging Application for employees and members to log their information.